Le-Trung-Hieu-1601/TrafficLight_FSM_V2/README.md

-#  Lab 5 version IoT
+#  Lab 5 version IoTk66
 This code is modified following the requirement of TA. </br>

 ## Warnings